 (xxiii) Various training programmes, such as Counter Measures, are available and licensees should ensure that all staff responsible for serving the public are well trained in the principles of responsible service set out in the Code.
-It is recognised that it will not always be easy for staff to police a customer's alcohol consumption, as they may have "pre-loaded", a fact which only becomes clear once they are on the premises or, in the case of a hotel, for example, they may have brought their own alcohol onto the premises.
+It is recognised that it will not always be easy for staff to police a customer's alcohol consumption, as they may have "preloaded", a fact which only becomes clear once they are on the premises or, in the case of a hotel, for example, they may have brought their own alcohol onto the premises.

 (xxiv) The "responsible serve" is vital for the licensee or promoter to demonstrate that any promotion is being legitimately and responsibly run.
 For example, "£6 for 3 pints" would not be responsible if it was served to 1 customer; it would be responsible if served to a group of 3.
 Promotions which may on the face of it first appear to be irresponsible may indeed be demonstrated to be responsible if properly served.
 Training and awareness of all staff is vital, and proper record keeping and evidence of training is essential (see paragraph 5 of the Code).
-It may not always be practical to ensure that every member of staff is trained specifically in every drinks promotion (for example, a supermarket or off-sales is more likely to have general responsible retailing of alcohol training as the alcohol is not for immediate consumption on the premises), but the licensees generally should be aware that being able to demonstrate specific training on a specific promotion.
+It may not always be practical to ensure that every member of staff is trained specifically in every drinks promotion (for example, a supermarket or off-sales is more likely to have general responsible retailing of alcohol training as the alcohol is not for immediate consumption on the premises), but the licensees generally should be aware that being able to demonstrate specific training on a specific promotion may be of immense assistance in demonstrating to the ICP the responsibility of a promotion.
 It is now expected that all retailers of alcoholic drinks in NI move to the Challenge 25 Scheme, rather than Challenge 21.